-A high level of community design benefits the people who live, work or visit an area, increases property values and business activity, and can improve public health and safety.
+A high level of community design benefits the people who live in, work in or visit an area, increases property values and business activity, and can improve public health and safety.
 Livability is largely affected by conditions in the relationships between the form and design of the public realm, where people naturally interact with each other and their community, including streets, parks, and other public facilities, and so is affected by public policy and planning decisions.
-These policies are intended to enhance the quality of life for Hillsborough County citizens.
+Ultimately, the Community design component is These policies are intended to enhance the quality of life for Hillsborough County citizens, taking into account the following objectives:

-Section Purpose and Application
+Element Section Purpose and Application Objectives

 - Pattern Development: The pattern and design of the community should be made to enhance the lifestyles and needs of its residents.
 Community Design seeks to establish policies that reinforce good design standards. - Build Communities: Community involves the interaction of a collection of people with some shared elements.
 Community Design can provide the framework for the physical settings in which their interaction can take place. - Establish Context: New development should relate to the whole community in which they are placed.
 Many of today's development problems are not a result of incompatible uses but rather incompatible designs.
-Good community design can help make things fit together better. - Reduce Auto Dependence: One important basis of this section is to provide a more balanced alternative to this prevalent pattern, an alternative which can produce communities in which life can be lead without total automobile reliance. - Protect and Enhance Community Identities: Community design standards and plans for individual communities can help establish, protect, and enhance what is unique about individual communities, leading to the creation of a sense of identity. - The Comprehensive Plan emphasizes three distinct choices in lifestyle urban, suburban, and rural.
-Community design is a tool which enables these alternatives to be provided in a clear way which differentiates between the choices.
-The patterns which define these choices can be generally described, recognizing that there is great variety and sometimes there are exceptions to the rule.
-Transition design elements may bridge between urban, suburban, and rural parts of the community.
+Good community design can help make things fit together better. - Reduce Auto Dependence: One important basis of of the Community design component this section is to provide a more balanced alternative to this prevalent pattern, an alternative which can produce communities in which life can be lead without total automobile reliance. - Protect and Enhance Community Identities: Community design standards and plans for individual communities can help establish, protect, and enhance what is unique about individual communities, leading to the creation of a sense of identity.